Package 'Pv3Rs'

 v_labels

-A vector of labels with which to annotate vertices anticlockwise from the top vertex.
+A vector of labels that annotate vertices anticlockwise from top.
 If NULL (default), vertices are not annotated.

 Examples